Sustainability Report 2025

 Who We Are

 County Linen stands as a premier laundry service provider across the Southeast of England, proudly carrying forward a remarkable heritage of more than two centuries.
 Our operations span two cutting-edge facilities where we expertly handle over 710,000 pieces of linen weekly, powered by our committed workforce of more than 200 skilled professionals.
-We proudly partner with an extensive range of hospitality clients, from boutique independent establishments to comprehensive contracts with leading national brands, consistently delivering exceptional quality services whilst maintaining our unwavering commitment to customer excellence.

 Purpose of the Report